fsobral/RAFF.jl/joss/paper.md

 $$f_{min}(\theta)=\min\{f_1(\theta),...,f_r(\theta)\}.$$
 It can be observed that, for a given $\theta$, $f_{min}(\theta)$ is obtained by a combination $\mathcal{C}_j$ which contains the smallest sum of $p$ elements of the set $\{F_i(\theta),i=1,...,m\}$.
 Therefore $f_{\min}(\theta)=S_p(\theta)$ and, consequently, the LOVO function is non differentiable.
-The LOVO problem description can become more clear considering an example.
-In this sense, consider the dataset given by
+The LOVO problem description can become more clear by considering an example.
+In this sense, let us consider the dataset given by

   $x$        $y$
 -------  ---------